 In North Korea, the government controls all aspects of Korean life.
 Most forms of entertainment are supported and controlled by the government.
 Even the work of artists is restricted.
 Anything that conflicts with Communist principles is forbidden.

 The North Koreans eat mostly rice, occasionally supplemented by fish, vegetables, or fruit.
 The national dish is kimchi, a highly spiced mixture of Chinese cabbage, white radishes, and various other vegetables.

-A mixture of Confucian thought, Buddhism, and shamanism (belief in an unseen world of gods, demons, and ancestral spirits) were previously dominant among the Korean, but have been officially repressed since 1945.
-The former North Korean ruler, Kim Il Sung, was held in high regard and worshipped by the Korean.
+A mixture of Confucian thought, Buddhism, and shamanism (belief in an unseen world of gods, demons, and ancestral spirits) were previously dominant among the Koreans, but have been officially repressed since 1945.
+The former North Korean ruler, Kim Il Sung, was held in high regard and worshipped by Koreans.
 He was presented as omniscient and omnipresent.
 The regime under Kim Jong Il was as oppressive as the former.